0xPolygon/polygon-docs/docs/pos/architecture/heimdall_v2/staking.md

 ## Overview

 This module manages the validators' related transactions and state for Heimdall.
-Validators stake their tokens on the Ethereum chain and send the transactions on Heimdall using necessary parameters to acknowledge the Ethereum stake change.
+Validators stake their tokens on the Ethereum chain and send the transactions on Heimdall using the necessary parameters to acknowledge the Ethereum stake change.
 Once the majority of the validators agree on the change on the stake, this module saves the validator information on Heimdall state.

 ![Stake Flow](../../../img/pos/stake_flow.png)